danielan987/advanced_nasa_weather_forecast_app/README.md

 # Long-term Weather Forecasting App by Future Clouds

 ## Summary
-An app where users can obtain long-term weather predictions for a location they select.
+An app that provides long-term weather predictions for a user's trip location.
+This is made possible by leveraging 40 years of MERRA-2 data to forecast weather patterns 365 days into the future.
+This app also provides additional analyses on historical data, trends, and seasonality.
+Providing users a  their trip.